near/wallet-selector/packages/core/docs/guides/custom-wallets.md

       // that allows users to sign a message for a specific receiver using their NEAR account return await wallet.signMessage({ message, nonce, recipient, callbackUrl, state });
     },
+    async signInMessage({ message, nonce, recipient, callbackUrl, state }) {
+      // Sign in to My Wallet withotut creating a LAK for access to account(s).
+      // Signs the message, verifies it and returns the account(s).

+      return [];
+    },
   };
 };